JohnVidler/WebBibTeX/README.md

 # WebBibTeX
-A Chrome Extension to autogenerate BibTeX entries for web articles
+A Chrome Extension to autogenerate BibTeX entries for web articles.

+It does it in an extremely dumb way, but seems to get pretty good results from major outlets and sites using common CMS backends.

 ## Installation
 Still very 'beta' - but if you want to try it: